rushendraChowdary/PropertyFileGenerator/README.md

 I am not saying this will take care of everything but this will do the job better.

 # Example
-* user has an option to enter 1 or 2 based on his/her need.
+* user has an option to enter 1 or 2 on console based on their need.
 * if user enters ```1``` he / she needs to supply a property file in order to extract ```values``` from the file.
 * if user enters ```2``` then he / she needs to supply two files which are shown below.